StefanoGaspardone/Participium/TD_strategy.md

 ### Workflow

-- TD items will be identified by automated detection and we will decide as a team what needs to be addressed based on our priority criterias.
+- TD items will be identified by automated detection and in most cases we will decide as a team what needs to be addressed based on our priority criteria.

+- With real-time code analysis in the IDE, we will individually assess the issues that might arise.

-- We will allocate time (no more than 15% of the sprint time) considering the status of our technical debt on each sprint planning.
+- We will allocate time (no more than 15% of the sprint time) considering the status of our technical debt at each sprint planning.

-- A task for managing technical debt called "Technical Debt" will be added.
+- A task for managing technical debt called "Technical Debt Management" will be added.

 ### Internal Organisation